 OTHER USES FOR EPSOM SALTS

 Detox Bath – just add your favorite essential oils!
-Epsom salts not only help with sore muscles and cuts, but also asthma, constipation and help you relieve stress and sleep better.
+Epsom salts not only help with sore muscles and cuts but also asthma, constipation and help you relieve stress and sleep better.
 I love to add them to my DIY Mustard Bath for sore muscles and to fight the cold and flu.

 Detox drink: Mix approximately 2 tsp. of Epsom salts in 1 cup of warm water until it dissolves, then drink.
-I’d recommend only doing this when needed and make sure you drink extra water afterwards!
+I’d recommend only doing this when needed and make sure you drink extra water afterward!

 Face wash – add a pinch to your favorite face wash to exfoliate.